Subregional Studies Program

 - Essex County Freeway Drive and Station Area Safety and Public Realm Study

-The study is designed to address access and circulation issues in Orange and East Orange, and around the East Orange, Brick Church and Orange train stations.
-Route 280, Freeway Drive East and West, and the NJT elevated rail line have divided Orange and East Orange.
-Access across these facilities is unsafe and difficult
+The study addresses access and circulation issues in Orange and East Orange, and around the East Orange, Brick Church and Orange train stations, Route 280, Freeway Drive East and West, and the NJ TRANSIT elevated rail line.

 - Monmouth County Travel Demand Model